Kumaizep/Fuz-Downloader/README.md

 - The bot program is written in Python and tested in version `3.10.5`.It is recommended to run with a version no earlier than this one.

-- This tool is based on the `selenium`, `webdriver_manager`, `img2pdf`, and `pypdf2` modules, please make sure the module is installed before execution.
+- This tool is based on the `selenium`, `webdriver_manager`, `img2pdf`, and `pypdf2` modules.
-	- The way to install those module is by using `pip`:

-		`pip install selenium, webdriver_manager, img2pdf, pypdf2`

-- This tool uses the Poetry to manage dependency, please confirm that Poetry has been installed.
+- We Poetry to manage dependency, please confirm that Poetry has been installed.
-	- The way to install those module is by using `pip`:
+	- One way to install Poetry is by using `pip`:

 		`pip install poerty`